foundata/guidelines/oci-container-image-guide.md

   that deployment tooling depends on.
 - **Health checks.** The OCI image format has no health-check field, and health policy is an environment decision, so the deployment layer owns it.
-- **Multi-platform.** Emulated builds can hide target-architecture defects;
-  cross-compiling is fine for the build but never replaces an on-target runtime test.
+- **Multi-platform.** Emulation runs a platform's real binaries but not its CPU features or kernel interfaces, so the execution mode is recorded and native workers remain the preference for architecture-specific native code.
 - **Execution modes.** A single `uname` value cannot distinguish native, emulated and cross-built execution.
 Recording target, host, execution architecture and mechanism for build and test gives ConClear the evidence